gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Use cases

-A producer project compiles and links a dynamic library for multiple Intel x86 architectures, for a single operating system.
+A producer project compiles and links a shared library for multiple Intel x86 architectures, for a single operating system.
 The library has zero or more dependencies.
 The library is published to a repository.

 A consumer project links and runs an executable against the appropriate variant of the library, resolved from the repository.